evanwills/matrix_parsefile_preprocessor/README.md

 Inspired by the Sass CSS Preprocessor, SMPFP (for want of a better name) will:

-1.	read through a file finding keywords delimited by `{{...}}` or `{[...]}` and what ever HTML or Matrix code preceeds the keyword
+1. Read through a file finding keywords delimited by `{{...}}` or `{[...]}` and what ever HTML or Matrix code preceeds the keyword
-2.	syntax check Matrix code preceeding matched keyword
+2. Syntax check Matrix code preceeding matched keyword (or between previous keyword and current keyword)
-3.	search for file partials identified by the keywords
+3. Search for file partials identified by the keywords
-4.	modify partials using basic find/replace or regex/replace as required
+4. Modify partials using basic find/replace or regex/replace as required
-5.	syntax check partial
+5. Syntax check partial
-6.	and replace the keyword with the (possibly modified) contents of the partial file
+6. Replace the keyword with the (possibly modified) contents of the partial file
+7.	[optional] Identifies any unprinted design areas
+8.	[optional] Strips HTML comments
+9.	[optional] Strips unnecessary white space

+## Syntax checking:

+Currently, syntax checking checks for:
+*	Duplicate IDs in `<MySource_AREA>` design areas;
+*	Undefined IDs in `<MySource_Print>` statements; and
+*	Unprinted `<MySource_AREA>` design areas  i.e. unique design areas that are defined but never printed;
+	<br />__NOTE:__ This will be off by default but can be switched on and can have exceptions for intentionally unprinted design areas;
+*	Bad regexes in show_if statements.

+As I get a better understanding of how the Matrix Parse file is parsed, I will add features to the syntax checking.

 ## Keyword structure:
 ```